jairus-m/mlops-du/assignments/movie-sentiment-aws/README.md

 ### Continuous Deployment (CD)

-Currently, the deployment process is manual (via the `task aws-prod:` commands).
+Currently, the deployment process is manual (via the `task aws-prod:` commands) due to limitations with the AWS Learner Sandbox.

 However, a potential future improvement for CD would be to extend the GitHub Actions workflow to involve a new job that runs `terraform apply` automatically when changes are merged into the `main` branch.
 The workflow would also be triggered further by filtering for modifications to specific directories like `src/` or `terraform/`.
 This would fully automate the deployment of new versions of the application.